 Yes.
 Just note that you will not be able to eligible to sign back up to earn Membership Rewards on that account.

 Will I earn a bonus for signing up for Rakuten?

-You can earn an additional $10 bonus on your first purchase signing up through The Point Calculator.
+You can earn additional cash back on your first purchase signing up through The Point Calculator.